watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

-### New in version 0.4.20
-- Translation Node supports German

 ### New in version 0.4.21
 3 news nodes corresponding to the new Watson Translator API, in a blue color (matching Bluemix Tiles color)